Tasty as a snack or baked into a pie or cobbler, cherries are a versatile tree fruit.

 Bottom Line: Like all other fruits, cherries will go bad, whether fresh, canned, or preserved.
 You can expect your fresh cherries to last around 5 to 10 days in the fridge before they start to go bad.
 However, there are ways you can extend the shelf life of fresh cherries.

 How Long Will Cherries Stay Good?

-Cherries are delicious, but they do not have a very long shelf life naturally.
+Cherries are delicious but do not naturally have a very long shelf life.
 When properly stored, fresh cherries will typically last for 5 to 10 days.
 This can depend largely on where you purchase them from and how fresh the produce is.